mandober/rust-debrief/appendix/terminology.md

 ## Algebraic data type
 Algebraic data type is a kind of composite type, a type formed by combining other types.
 Two common classes of algebraic types are product types and sum types, also called tagged or disjoint unions or variant types.

+## Aliasing
+Aliasing is situation in which a data location in memory can be accessed through different symbolic names in the program; modifying the data through one name implicitly modifies the value associated with all aliased names, which may not be expected.
+As a result, aliasing makes it particularly difficult to understand, analyze and optimize programs.
+Rust allows read-only alising.

 ## Application Binary Interface
 ABI defines how to call a function at the assembly level.
 Languages define which ABI the external function uses to call its code.